Hi. I’m Suzi, a relentless optimist with a passion for personal development, pushing boundaries, self-acceptance and helping others.

 I have worked for a local authority supporting autistic children, young adults alongside their families to attend clubs in their communities which was highly rewarding.

-More recently I have delivered successful SPELL autism training within YMCADLG to supported housing project workers and counsellors.
+More recently I have delivered successful autism and ADHD training to YMCADLG to housing project workers and counsellors.

 The feedback was excellent and many participants commented on how they though the training should be compulsory for all staff.

-People commented on how useful it was to learn from someone who actually experiences autism.
+People commented on how useful it was to learn from someone who actually experiences autism and ADHD personally.

 Ten years ago, I discovered comedy improvisation and I can honestly say it has changed my life!